-We aim to employ several RL algorithms from different RL frameworks in a game testing environment.
-More specifically, we use RL to explore more states of a game where bugs might hide.
-Our work is based on Wuji \cite{zheng2019wuji}, an automated game testing framework that combines Evolutionary Multi-Objective Optimization (EMOO) and DRL to detect bugs on a game.
-Wuji randomly initializes a population of policies (represented by DNNs), adopts EMOO to diversify the state's exploration, then uses DRL to improve the capability of the agent to accomplish its mission.
-To train Wuji on multiple RL frameworks, we turn off EMOO and only consider the DRL part of Wuji.
+We aim to employ several DRL algorithms from different DRL frameworks in a game testing environment.
+More specifically, we use DRL to explore more states of a game where bugs might hide.
+Our work is based on wuji \cite{zheng2019wuji}, an automated game testing framework that combines Evolutionary Multi-Objective Optimization (EMOO) and DRL to detect bugs on a game. wuji randomly initializes a population of policies (represented by DNNs), adopts EMOO to diversify the state's exploration, then uses DRL to improve the capability of the agent to accomplish its mission.
+To train wuji on multiple DRL frameworks, we turn off EMOO and only consider the DRL part of wuji.
 In this way, we can focus on the effect of different DRL algorithms on detecting bugs.